 COBRA and Health Savings Accounts (HSA)

 HSA accounts are portable.
-They are owned by the individual employee, not by the employer, and go with the employee after termination.
-HSA account balances can be used by the employee after termination whether or not COBRA continuation coverage is elected.
+Owned by the employee, not by the employer, they go with the employee after termination.
+The employee can use their account balance after termination whether or not COBRA continuation coverage is elected.

 Since an HSA is not considered a medical plan, it is not covered by COBRA.
-If the employer makes contributions to the HSA accounts of active employees, it does not have to continue making contributions to the HSA accounts of terminated employees.
+Employers who make contributions to the HSA accounts of active employees do not have to continue making contributions to the HSA accounts of terminated employees.